dfhoughton/ranagrams/README.md

 Caching and Threads

-Ranagrams by default uses as many processing threads as there are cores on your machine.
+Rana by default uses as many processing threads as there are cores on your machine.
 Generally this is what you want, but if you've got a lot of other things going on, you can limit the number of available threads to reduce the load your kernel has to deal with.

-Ranagrams also uses a dynamic programming algorithm to reduce the complexity of finding algorithms for large phrases.
-This is probably unnecessary for short phrases, though ranagrams provides no lower limit.
+Rana also uses a dynamic programming algorithm to reduce the complexity of finding algorithms for large phrases.
+This is probably unnecessary for short phrases, though rana provides no lower limit.
 For larger phrases, like the complete alphabet, the cache used by the dynamic programming algorithm may grow so large that the process crashes.
-If you turn off the cache ranagrams will use a constant amount of memory, though it may take considerably longer to find all anagrams.
+If you turn off the cache rana will use a constant amount of memory, though it may take considerably longer to find all anagrams.

 Text Normalization

-Ranagrams attempst to strip away certain characters from your word list and all other textual input, so it will treat "c-a-t" and " C A T " the same as "cat".
+Rana attempts to strip away certain characters from your word list and all other textual input, so it will treat "c-a-t" and " C A T " the same as "cat".
 Here is the actual code that does this: